Threadfin shad: Life history

 The shad spawns in the spring when the water temperature is in the upper 60s (°F).
-A pelagic (open water) schooling species often introduced as a supplemental forage, threadfin shad spawn in the spring and early summer with a secondary spawn often occurring in the early fall.
+Threadfin shad are a pelagic (open water) schooling species that is typically found in large numbers.
+The shad spawn occurs in the spring and early summer with a secondary spawn often occurring in the early fall.
 Spawning usually occurs early in the morning on available vegetation.
 The eggs adhere to submerged and floating objects.
 Females lay from 2,000 to 24,000 eggs.
-The young and adults feed on a variety of planktonic organisms and organic debris.
-Many researchers believe that threadfin shad often compete for plankton with young-of-the-year predator species, especially largemouth bass.
+The young reach reproductive adulthood at one year of age.
 Life expectancy seldom exceeds 2 to 3 years.

 Current management

-Many populations of threadfin shad have been introduced by humans to the far north, resulting in large die-offs in the winter when water temperatures fall below 42°F. This die-off affects both humans and wildlife.
+Many populations of threadfin shad have been introduced by humans to the far north, resulting in large die-offs in the winter when water temperatures fall below 42 °F. This die-off affects both humans and wildlife.
 A tide of dead fish floats ashore, creating a strong odor unpleasant to humans.
 The die-off also gives some bird species an unnatural feeding habit, as well.
-The species should not be transplanted into water bodies that drop below 42°F. This species is not endangered and has relatively healthy populations.
+The species should not be transplanted into water bodies that drop below 42 °F. This species is not endangered and has relatively healthy populations.